Ceanothus bolensis: Distribution and habitat

-Ceanothus bolensis is extremely range restricted and was originally described as being endemic to the mid-to-high elevations of Cerro Bola peak, but is now known from a handful of other mountains in northwestern Baja California between Ensenada and Tijuana.
-It occurs at elevations higher than approximately 500m, where it grows in chaparral habitat on metavolcanic soils.
+Ceanothus bolensis is extremely range restricted and was originally described as being endemic to the mid-to-high elevations of Cerro Bola peak, but is now known from a handful of other mountains in northwestern Baja California between Tecate and Ensenada.
+The distribution of the species is characterized by an edaphic disjunction, meaning it is found across geographically separate areas that share the same soil, in this case being restricted to basalt-derived metavolcanic soils.
+The speciation of C. bolensis is likely driven by this edaphic disjunction.
+It occurs at elevations higher than approximately 500 m, where it grows in chaparral habitat.